-Even though we hate being stuck at home and not being able to go to the happiest place in the world, even worse is thinking about the upcoming Disney attractions and projects that will be canceled or postponed because of the Disney park closures and the financial stress it’s putting on the company.
+Even though it’s been terrible being stuck at home and not being able to go to the happiest place in the world, even worse is thinking about the upcoming Disney attractions and projects that will be canceled or postponed because of the Disney park closures and the financial stress it’s putting on the company.

 In this post, we are going to explain the upcoming Disney attractions and projects that are most likely to be cut, canceled or postponed due to our current financial crisis and the current state of The Walt Disney Company.

 Some of these projects are currently in progress and were under construction before the Disney World closure or Disneyland closure, and will have to be stopped or delayed.
 Some others we know about already as projects, but construction has not yet begun.
 Plus there are more theme park projects Disney has been working on behind the scenes which are unannounced to the public which will also be affected.

 (NEWS 7/15/20) – Disney Announces Postponed EPCOT Projects

 Later on, we’ll take a park-by-park look at all the upcoming projects and the likelihood they will get canceled.
 In the meantime, Disney has just announced some big changes to the EPCOT overhaul, including 2 postponed attractions and major changes to another one that is going forward.